Cardiovascular exercise is a vital cornerstone when it comes to improving your health and fitness.

 If you’re starting to vape without having previously smoked however, you may find the reverse is true; any chemical substances passing through the lungs that aren’t ordinarily there carry a small amount of risk to cardiovascular performance, lung rejuvenation and overall health.

 Another improvement that many people claim to see as a result of switching from smoking to vaping, is that systolic blood pressure declines.
 Systolic blood pressure is the measure of pressure on your arteries during the contractions of your heart.
 Smoking is widely understood to dramatically increases this pressure.

 As with lung recovery, if you already smoke and then switch to vaping, you’re likely to see an improvement in your blood pressure.
 However, if you start vaping without previously having smoked, you will still likely see a reduction in your cardio performance, albeit likely less than that caused by cigarettes.

 Does vaping make you gain weight?

-If you stop smoking suddenly, the lack of nicotine in your system will likely reverse causing you to have an increased appetite, seek out sugary foods and have a slower metabolism, which ultimately can cause you to gain weight.
+If you stop smoking suddenly, the lack of nicotine in your system will likely trigger the reverse; causing you to have an increased appetite, seek out sugary foods and have a slower metabolism, which ultimately can cause you to gain weight if not controlled.